RayKitajima/SwiftApiAdapter/README.md

 # SwiftApiAdapter

-SwiftApiAdapter is a Swift package designed to streamline API communications in Swift applications.
+SwiftApiAdapter is a Swift package designed to streamline the process of retrieving remote content, such as text and images, in Swift applications.
 It provides a robust framework for managing API connectors, handling requests asynchronously, and processing responses, focusing on efficiency and effectiveness.
+This package is especially well-suited for calling generative AI APIs.

 ## Features